tmtsoftware/csw/docs/src/main/commons/create-component.md

 This could be defined in a separate class, but writing it as an internal class allows us to use the logging facility and `CommandResponseManager` without having to inject them into our new Actor class.

+Note that our `onSetup` command handling logic returns a `Started` response.
+This indicates that the command is a long-running command and will be finished after some time, and that the final result will be posted to the `CommandResponseManager`.
+The `submit` command in the CommandService is implemented such that when it receives the `Started` response, it automatically starts a subscription to the `CommandResponseManager` for the final response, and when it is published, the Future returned by
+`submit` command is completed with this value.

 Scala
 :   @@snip [SampleHcdHandlers.scala](../../../../examples/src/main/scala/nfiraos/samplehcd/SampleHcdHandlers.scala) { #worker-actor }